help-me-mom/ng-mocks/docs/articles/extra/templateref.md

 but, unfortunately, not its selector.

 However, good news is that it will be changed soon.
-Please follow this issue on github: [render by selector](https://github.com/help-me-mom/ng-mocks/issues/292).
+Please follow this issue on GitHub: [render by selector](https://github.com/help-me-mom/ng-mocks/issues/292).
 :::

 ```ts